- The Demand-Driven Institute has created the DDMRP concept, which began with Orlicky’s 3rd edition MRP Book’s perversion.

 Why is any of that true?
 Why does basing MRP on sales orders allow for higher customer service levels?
 If, as in most cases, the environment cannot be made to order, service levels will decline.
 The company will experience stock-outs and lost sales.

 Basing MRP on Sales Orders

-Secondly, how does basing MRP on sales order reduce the cost of expediting?
+Secondly, how does basing MRP on sales orders reduce the cost of expediting?
 It would be the opposite.
 Also, it does not lead to the “right levels of inventory.”
-This will only be the case if the environment is make to order.
+This will only be the case if the environment is made to order.

 “MRP hasn’t changed since its inception and this is where DDMRP was designed to tackle all the critical issues in order to maintain a healthy production environment.”

 Well, the math may not have changed, but modern MRP systems are a lot better than the MRP systems that were first introduced.
 When MRP was first introduced, it was run off of computer tape.
 That is, MRP pre-dated disk storage.

 “Today, there are more complex and planning scenarios than before.
 The past is no longer a predictor of the future.”

 This all sounds quite sexy.
 But the reason for this has more to do with companies increasing their SKU count (with supermarkets in the US having roughly 40,000 to 50,000 SKUs.
 This lowers forecast accuracy.
 But even though products are becoming less forecastable, it does not mean that DDMRP is the answer.
 The problem is that, again, it is not feasible to run planning off of sales orders.

 - “Achievement of 98% customer service levels